ajay-gandhi/ajay-gandhi.com/README.md

 This is the source code for my profile page at [http://ajay-gandhi.com](http://ajay-gandhi.com).

-Public content is under the `/docs` folder because GitHub Pages.
+Public content is under the `/public` folder.

 ## Contributions